 - Get buy-in from key stakeholders: Ensure that all stakeholders embrace the program’s mission and understand the community need being addressed.

-- Choose a welcoming location: Fear and distrust of the medical system prevents many undocumented immigrants from accessing care.
+- Choose a welcoming location: Fear and distrust of the medical system prevents many undocumented immigrants and underserved individuals from accessing care.
 Providing services in a familiar, welcoming setting, such as a church, can help these individuals feel more comfortable and safe when seeking care.

 - Hire and retain a culturally competent staff: Ensure that all staff are bilingual in Spanish and English and are able to communicate effectively with patients.